 While it might look tempting to think that certain sectors can cope with inflation better than others, the success rate will come down to the individual companies’ business model.
 As such, firms with strong price power and inelastic product demand can pass the higher cost to their customers.
-Additionally, companies with strong balance sheet, low debt, high-profit margins and steady cash flows tend to perform better in high inflation environment.
+Additionally, companies with strong balance sheets, low debt, high-profit margins, and steady cash flows tend to perform better in a high inflation environment.

 Real Estate very often comes up as a popular inflation protection vehicle.
 However, historical data and research performed the Nobel laureate Robert Shiller show otherwise.

 Shiller continues “…From 1890 to 1990 the appreciation in US housing was just about zero.
 That amazes people, but it shouldn’t be so amazing because the cost of construction and labor has been going down.”
-Rising inflation will lead to higher overhead and maintenance costs, potential renter’s delinquency and high vacancy rates.
+Rising inflation will lead to higher overhead and maintenance costs, potential renter delinquency, and high vacancy rates.

 For bond investors seeking inflation protection, there are several tools available in the arsenal.
-As seen in the first chart, corporate bonds due to their stronger correlation to equities market have reported much higher real returns compared to treasuries.
-Moving to short-term duration bonds, inflation-protected bonds (TIPS), floating rate bonds, are banks loan are some of the other sub-classes to consider.
+As seen in the first chart, corporate bonds due to their stronger correlation to the equities market have reported much higher real returns compared to treasuries.
+Moving to short-term duration bonds, inflation-protected bonds (TIPS), floating-rate bonds, are banks loan are some of the other sub-classes to consider